kelpup/kelpup.github.io/Home/index.md

 ### Getting Started

-To download and use our custom linux distro, click on the following [Link](instructions.md) for instructions.
+To download and use our custom linux distro, click on the following links for either [Windows](Instructions/WindowsDownload.md) or [macOS](Instructions/MacDownload.md) for instructions.
 You'll have to install some easy-to-use software that burns our code directly onto a flashdrive.
 Then, you can reboot your computer and start playing with our distro!

 ```markdown
 Group Goals